 There is also a museum on the ground.
 It was closed when I visited.
 From what I read, don't go inside if you are an animal lover as it is filled with dead stuffed animals (shot by the family on safari).

 And here comes the best.
-As you get down to the gardens you see more and more of the castle and its conic towers, looking like it is out of a fairy-tale.
+As you go down into the gardens you see more and more of the castle and its conic towers, looking like it is out of a fairy-tale.

-It looks really great being up-hill from the Gardens.
+It looks really great being erected above the gardens.
 You can see it from everywhere.